Neural Minimum Weight Perfect Matching for Quantum Error Codes: Introduction

 \section{Introduction}

 The realization of fault-tolerant quantum computing promises to unlock computational capabilities far exceeding the limits of classical algorithms \cite{steane1998quantum, ladd2010quantum, preskill2012quantum}.
-The theoretical foundation of quantum computing is built upon algorithms that fundamentally outperform their classical counterparts.
-Examples such as Shor’s factoring algorithm \cite{shor1994algorithms} and Grover’s search \cite{grover1996fast} provide the mathematical proof of this advantage, signaling a paradigm shift for industries reliant on cryptography \cite{ekert1991quantum, bennett2014quantum}, chemical simulation \cite{Aspuru_Guzik_2005}, and complex optimization \cite{kadowaki1998quantum, bharti2022noisy}.
+The theoretical foundation of quantum computing is built upon algorithms that outperform their classical counterparts.
+Examples such as Shor’s factoring algorithm \cite{shor1994algorithms} and Grover’s search \cite{grover1996fast} provide the mathematical proof of this advantage, signaling a paradigm shift for industries reliant on cryptography \cite{ekert1991quantum, bennett2014quantum}, chemical simulation \cite{Aspuru_Guzik_2005}, and complex optimization \cite{kadowaki1998quantum, RevModPhys.94.015004}.
 Recent experimental milestones in quantum supremacy have further substantiated the transformative potential of quantum computing across a wide range of disciplines. \cite{arute2019quantum, huang2022quantum, madsen2022quantum, bluvstein2024logical, bao2023very}.
 However, the fundamental unit of quantum information, the physical qubit, is inherently fragile.
 Susceptible to decoherence and operational errors arising from environmental interaction \cite{burnett2019decoherence, etxezarreta2021time} and imperfect control, physical qubits cannot sustain information long enough for complex calculations.
 QEC is therefore indispensable for bridging the gap between noisy physical hardware and reliable quantum computation.
-Among the various QEC schemes proposed, topological codes \cite{kitaev2003fault, bombin2006topological, fowler2012surface, chamberland2020topological} have emerged as a leading approach.
-In these architectures, logical information is encoded across a grid of physical qubits, allowing errors to be detected via local measurements.
+Among the various QEC schemes proposed \cite{panteleev2021quantum, PRXQuantum.2.040101}, topological codes \cite{kitaev2003fault, bombin2006topological, fowler2012surface, chamberland2020topological} have emerged as a leading approach.
+In these architectures, logical information is encoded across a grid of physical qubits, allowing error detection via local measurements.
 The surface code utilizes an $L_{code} \times L_{code}$ grid of local interactions, where $L_{code}$ denotes the code distance.
 It is widely favored for its high error threshold, the critical noise level below which increasing the code size improves, rather than degrades, information protection.
+The efficacy of the surface code relies heavily on the performance of its decoder, the algorithm responsible for inferring errors from observed syndromes.
+The MWPM \cite{fowler2015minimum} has established itself as the standard decoder for these codes.
+MWPM effectively casts the decoding task as a graph theory problem, seeking a perfect matching of minimum total weight on a graph where nodes correspond to syndrome defects and edges represent potential error chains.
+Despite its widespread adoption, standard MWPM simplifies the decoding problem by assuming independent error contributions from bit and phase flip, which restricts how correlations between faults can be incorporated.
+Thus, the decoder fails to exploit the rich statistical information in the specific syndrome distribution of each shot.
+Hybrid approaches that aim to parameterize classical decoders face a fundamental optimization barrier.
+The MWPM algorithm relies on discrete, combinatorial operations that are inherently non-differentiable, as its output is a discrete binary assignment for every edge.
+This characteristic impedes standard backpropagation, effectively severing the gradient flow from the decoding decision back to the network parameters and making it difficult to learn optimal weighting strategies in an end-to-end fashion.